php-pds/skeleton/README.md

 If the package provides a root-level directory for test files, it MUST be named `tests/`.

 This publication does not otherwise define the structure and contents of the directory.

-### vendor/

-The `vendor/` directory MUST be reserved for use by package managers (e.g.:
-Composer).

-It MUST be ignored by revision control tools (e.g.: Git, Mercurial, Subversion, etc.).

-It MUST NOT be committed to revision control repositories.

-This publication does not otherwise define the structure and contents of the directory.